 Beef Consumption by Country

-Beef makes up 24% of the global meat consumed, but in 2020 especially, beef consumption was extortionate, with a few countries, in particular, consuming a lot more than others.
+Beef makes up 20% of the global meat consumed, but in recent years, especially, beef consumption was extortionate, with a few countries, in particular, consuming a lot more than others.
 Any guesses which?

 I’ve been lucky enough to visit the US a few times, and one thing I noticed was that American portions are twice the size of what we have in the UK.